 Your bail, or fine amount.
 The court provides payment options on the back of the courtesy notice.

 Your options for appearing or resolving your traffic case without appearing in court.

 If more than 6 weeks have passed since you received your citation (ticket) and you have not received a courtesy notice, please call the Clerk's Office.

 Note: Not receiving your courtesy notice is not a legal excuse for failing to take care of the citation by its due date.

 If you fail to appear or pay by your appearance date, you will be deemed to have elected to have a trial by declaration pursuant to Vehicle Code §40903.
 If you are found guilty, you will be charged the bail amount shown on your courtesy notice.
-If you do not pay on or before the due date, you will receive an additional civil assessment of $100.00 for your failure to appear, a hold will placed on your driver’s license or your vehicle registration, and the Court will refer your account to an outside collection agency.
+If you do not pay on or before the due date, you will receive an additional civil assessment of up to $100.00 for your failure to appear, and the Court will refer your account to an outside collection agency.

 Alpine County Superior Court holds its Traffic Calendar every Monday at 10:00 a.m.